 It is important to know that you have a place to go when released.
 The first step in returning to the community is finding a place to stay.
 This section includes ways to locate emergency shelter, transitional programs, and permanent housing assistance.
-Transitional or temporary housing can serve as a step toward full independence upon your release.
-However, there are often waiting lists for housing assistance programs, so you should ask about applying as soon as possible.
-If you are released and find yourself homeless, emergency assistance is available.
+Transitional or temporary housing can serve as a step toward independent living upon your release.
+However, there are often waiting lists for housing assistance programs, so you should ask about applying as early as possible.